My first cervical screening

-It is 3 years since my diagnosis and first operation.
-I have 6 monthly colposcopy appointments, which include screening and occasional biopsies to check that the cells are not changing.
-I have had mild changes and there is a possibility that more surgery will be necessary in the future but I’m in excellent hands and have great support through Jo’s Cervical Cancer Trust, my family and friends.
-I keep fit and healthy and live life to the full.
+appointments every six months, which include screening and occasional biopsies to check that the cells are not changing.
+I have had some mild changes and there is a possibility that more surgery will be necessary in the future but I’m in excellent hands and had great support through Jo’s Cervical Cancer Trust, my family and friends.

 I was incredibly lucky that they caught the cancer at an early stage and had I delayed the screening much longer it may have been a different story.
 It meant that I didn’t have to suffer prolonged and more invasive treatment.
 But to think that I could’ve quite easily prevented all of this is still extremely frustrating.
 For many women the thought of a cervical screening is worrying but for 5 minutes of discomfort or embarrassment it is worth it in order to prevent a diagnosis of cervical cancer.